Classic Old-fashioned Yard Games to Play with Kids Outside

 Here is a video to help explain this game.

 Hide and Seek

-Hide and Seek is a game with two or more players.
+Hide and Seek is a great classic old-fashioned yard game to play with kids outside.
+Play with two or more players.

 Set the rules for hiding before play.
 Let players know what areas are “off-limits” – don’t go down by the pond, or don’t go in Mommy’s room.
 It may be a good idea to set boundaries, too – don’t go past the fence, etc.